sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/operations.md

 Containers logs are persisted in [GCP Logging](https://cloud.google.com/logging) by utilizing the [GCP Logging Driver](https://docs.docker.com/config/containers/logging/gcplogs/).

-Let's say you want to check the logs of `sourcegraph-frontend-0` contain.
+Let's say you want to check the logs of `sourcegraph-frontend-0`.

-Visit [https://console.cloud.google.com/logs] and ensure you've in the right GCP project.
-Then you may write the following query
+Visit https://console.cloud.google.com/logs and ensure you're in the right GCP project.
+Then you may write the following query:

 > There's a `Show query` toggle at the top right corner, turn it on

-> Learn more about the [query language syntax](https://cloud.google.com/logging/docs/view/building-queries)

 ```
 resource.type="gce_instance"